magnetophon/LazyLimiter/README.md

     currentdown@3*(3/4)
     currentdown@4*(4/4)
 -we take the minimum value of this array
-In effect, we have created at linear (in dB) fade-down with a duration of 4 samples, with the loudest sample ending up at exactly the threshold.
+In effect, we have created a constantly moving linear fade-down with a duration of 4 samples.

 ###hold